baulig/linker-optimizer/Overview.md

 Once a method is identified to be such "magic" one, then all calls to it are treated as a linker conditional - the call will be put onto a basic block by itself with an instance of `ConstantCallConditional` assigned it it.

+### Conditional Resolution

+After basic block scanning is comnplete, all linker conditionals will be resolved.

+Each such conditional will be in a basic block by itself and the `BasicBlock` will have an instance of the abstract `LinkerConditional` class assigned to it.

+During resolution, that block will be rewritten to resolve the conditional; the `call` instruction will be replaced with its direct boolean result.

+Since some of the conditional methods may have arguments and we're removing the `call`, we need to get rid of the arguments as well.
+Here, we distinguish two situations:

+* if the instruction immediately preceding the `call` is a simple load (such as `ldloc.1`, `ldarg.2`, `ldc.i4.4`, `dup` etc.) we can just simply remove that load instruction.
+* otherwise, we insert a `pop` (as the argument it too complex for us to resolve).

+This mean that this mechanism will work with arbitrarily complex arguments, but only those which will use simple loads in IL will fully benefit from dead code elimination.
+If you push something complex onto the stack, that something will stay - followed by a `pop`.

+The basic block scanner already does this distinction and will put such simple loads into the conditional's basic block.

+Similarly, the `call` instruction may also be optionally followed by a `brfalse`, `brtrue` or `ret`.
+These will also be put into the conditional's basic block.
+These two conditional branches will be directly resolved into either an unconditional `br` or no branch at all, depending on the condition.

+If anything else follows the `call`, then a boolean constant will be loaded onto the stack.

+So again, the IL can be arbitrarily complex, but only the simple cases will be treated specially.
+If the IL is too complex, then worst case the linker won't be able to detect some basic blocks as being "dead" - but it won't break, you'd still get the correct boolean value, just that value won't say "Hey, I'm a constant!".